 Rare, antiquarian, used & out-of-print books on Japan, for sale at Horizon Books.

 ANON, ; [Views of Hongan Temple].
-Kyoto, np, [1939], , oblong folio [27 x 40 cm]; 25 fine plates from photos, each with accompanying text leaf in French, title printed in red [in Japanese], orig pictorial cloth, title lettering on cover in Japanese, ribbon sewn binding, in orig slipcase with ivory clasps, title label, slipcase a little rubbed at edges, minor wear on cover, else near fine, internally clean.
+Kyoto, np, [1939], , oblong folio [27 x 40 cm]; 25 fine plates from photos, each with accompanying text leaf in French, title printed in red [in Japanese], original pictorial cloth, title lettering on cover in Japanese, ribbon sewn binding, in original slipcase with ivory clasps, title label, slipcase a little rubbed at edges, minor wear on cover, else near fine, internally clean.

 Attractive plates of views of the temple and grounds.